 If you are moving to Massachusetts from another state, and you are a sex offender, you need to register within two days of moving.
 If you are moving within the state, you need to register your new address at least ten days before you move.
 This is also true if you are moving to another state.
 Let the local authorities know that you are moving within ten days and then register as a sex offender in the state in which you are moving.
 All 50 states and the District of Columbia have a sex registry.

 Homeless sex offenders need to check in with the local authorities more often than those who have traditional residences.
 These individuals need to check in every thirty days with the local police.

-First-time violators of the registry will be given between six months and 2.5 years in jail.
+The state gives between six months and 2.5 years in jail to first-time violators of the registry.
 The maximum sentence is five years in a state prison and a maximum fine of $1,000.
-Repeat offenders will be given at a minimum of five years in state prison.
+Penalties given to repeat offenders are a minimum of five years in state prison.

 Interested in learning about things to do in Boston?
 Find varieties of activities to do in the city.